polar2cold/RaspberryConfig/README.md

   -Ubering as medic types ">>>UBER USED PUSH IN<<<" into team chat

-  -Automatically switches to the cross crosshair for spy and sniper, and uses the circle crosshair for every other class

-  -Automatically turns off viewmodels for scout, soldier, and demoman, and keeps them on for every other class

   -Automatically spams sapppers when sapper is out

-  -Better fps due to lower graphics settings
+  -Better fps due to optimized settings

-  -Better network settings and ping because of said settings
+  -Better network settings and ping because better network settings